spencertipping/phi/dev/timelines.md

 Given all of this, it should be fine to be universally strict.
 If we need laziness, we can build it into libraries using functions, which will get optimized away by partial evaluation.
 I think that's the right default strategy.

+### GC and UNIX
+This is still a bit unresolved: is the GC allowed to be lazier than UNIX?
+It probably should be for performance reasons.
+So, like in many languages, we have the programmer manage that gap as well.

+### Self reference
+Basically, self reference for general expressions isn't allowed.
+You can have self-referential functions, which use `mut`s internally.
+(You could theoretically _construct_ a non-functional self-referential expression, but the evaluator wouldn't be required to terminate.)